suzuki-shunsuke/tfprovidercheck/README.md

 [Secure GitHub Actions by pull_request_target](https://dev.to/suzukishunsuke/secure-github-actions-by-pullrequesttarget-641)

-tfprovidercheck supports configuring with the environment variable `TFPROVIDERCHECK_CONFIG_BODY`, so you can define the configuraiton in a workflow file.
+tfprovidercheck supports configuring with the environment variable `TFPROVIDERCHECK_CONFIG_BODY`, so you can define the configuration in a workflow file.

 e.g.